IBM-Cloud/docs/pricing/index.md

 ### Free allowances for virtual servers
 {: #vms}

-You can use {{site.data.keyword.Bluemix_notm}} virtual servers in the IBM public cloud as beta features at no charge.
+You can use {{site.data.keyword.virtualmachineslong}} in the IBM public cloud as a beta feature at no charge.
 Free allowances are provided for the number of virtual server images that you can create, the number of IP addresses that are assigned, as well as the amount of memory that can be used.

-The following items are the free allowances for the {{site.data.keyword.Bluemix_notm}} virtual servers beta:
+The following items are the free allowances for the {{site.data.keyword.virtualmachineslong}} beta:

-* 8 instances
+* 2 instances
-* 8 virtual CPUs
+* 2 virtual CPUs
-* 12 GB memory
+* 8 GB memory
 * 200 GB block storage
-* 4 public IP addresses
+* 5 public IP addresses

-In addition, you can use the virtual servers infrastructure to provision virtual servers in your {{site.data.keyword.Bluemix_notm}} private clouds, subject only to the limits and quotas of your private clouds.
+In addition, you can use the virtual servers infrastructure to provision virtual servers in your {{site.data.keyword.Bluemix_notm}} private environments, subject only to the limits and quotas of your private environment.

 ##How to estimate your costs